Highlights. If current global online shopping trends continue, e-commerce will be worth $8.91 trillion by 2030.

 Online Holiday Spending Trends

-American consumers are most likely to buy online during the holiday shopping season, when e-commerce as a percentage of retail sales peaks; by some estimates, online revenue will represent 25.1% of 2025 holiday retail sales.
+American consumers are most likely to buy online during the holiday shopping season, when e-commerce as a percentage of retail sales peaks; by some estimates, online revenue represented 25.1% of 2025 holiday retail sales.

 • From 2020 to 2025, the e-commerce share of holiday retail sales increased 1.81% (from 24.6% in 2020).